serverless/serverless/docs/providers/azure/cli-reference/deploy-function.md

 # Azure - Deploy Function

 The `serverless deploy function` command is not supported within the `serverless-azure-functions` plugin.
-Functions within a Function App are deployed as a unit and cannot be separated.
+Functions within a Service are deployed as a unit and cannot be separated.